tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics101/Intro2HPC/02_Tufts_HPC_Cluster_Access.md

 > **X Window System (X11)**
 >
-> - The X Window System (X11) is an open source, cross platform,  client-server computer software system that provides a **GUI** in a  distributed network environment.
+> - The X Window System (X11) is an open source, cross platform,  client-server computer software system that provides a Graphical User Interface (**GUI**) in a  distributed network environment.

 > **Login Hostname**
 >